smarttecrd/vsftpd-deploy-script/README.md

 2. **Port Conflicts**: Check if configured passive ports are available
 3. **Firewall Blocking**: Ensure FTP ports are open in your firewall
 4. **Mount Issues**: Verify source directories exist before binding
+5. **Password Generation**: If `pwgen` is not available, install vsftpd first or enter passwords manually

 ### Logs